Spring Lawn Care Tips for Jackson, MS

 What to do: Sharpen your mower blades.
 Start with a slightly higher grass cut (around 1 to 1.5 inches) for Bermuda or Zoysia.
 Avoid mowing if the soil is soft or muddy.

-When to do it: Mid to late March, when the grass shows steady green and the ground is firm enough to walk on.
+When to do it: Mid to late March, when your grass shows steady green and the ground is firm enough to walk on.

 Remember: Proper lawn mowing helps roots stay strong.
 A higher first cut protects the crown and lets the lawn grow stronger.